erictleung/dotfiles/README.md

   your website will show up on Twitter.
 - [OneLook](https://onelook.com/) - Dictionary with more expressive search
   patterns and also has a nice thesaurus and reverse dictionary.
+- [Duckie](http://duckie.me/) - A tool for one person pair programming.

 **Cross-Platform Desktop**